jschramk/Java-MapList/README.md

 # Java-MapList
 An augmented version of the Java Map data structure with the following features:
-* values accessible by both keys and indices
+* Values accessible by both keys and indices
-* key list sorted by associated values
+* Key list sorted by associated values
-* entry movement reports which detail previous and current indices of keys after changing their associated values
+* Entry movement reports detailing previous and current indices of modified entries

 ## Why does this exist?
 The MapList data structure is purpose-built for applications where entries need to be accessed by keys AND indices, while remaining sorted by value.
 A representative example would be a leaderboard where the keys are names of players and the values are scores.
 At any given time, one might want to know who is in first place, but also what a specific player's score is in O(1) time.
 In addition to that, one may also want to know how a change in score would affect a player's place in the leaderboard.
 For this, the MapList inteface contains methods to track order changes with simple syntax and minimal impact on performance.